mlflow/mlflow/docs/source/model-registry.rst

 **Model version tags**

-Now prominently displayed in the model registry UI, model version tags can be used to annotate model versions with their status.
+Model version tags can be used to annotate model versions with their status.
 For example, you could apply a tag of key ``validation_status`` and value ``pending`` to a model version while it is being validated and then update the tag value to ``passed`` when it has passed smoke tests and performance tests.

 **Model version aliases**